ataradov/free-dap/README.md

 ## Platform requirements

 To create a CMSIS-DAP compliant debugger, your platform must:
- * Implement USB HID device able to receive and send arbitrary reports
+ * Implement USB HID (and raw bulk for CMSIS-DAP v2) device able to receive and send arbitrary payloads
  * Provide configuration file dap_config.h with definitions for hardware-dependent calls
  * Call dap_init() at the initialization time
  * Call dap_process_request() for every received request and send the response back

+## CMSIS-DAP version support

+Free-DAP library itself is protocol agnostic and implementation of the specific version of the CMSIS-DAP protocol (v1 or v2) is up to the individual platforms.

+Currently RP2040 and SAM D11 implementaitons were updated to support CMSIS-DAP v2.
+Other platforms would be updated if requested or needed by me.

 ## Configuration